 Cake decorating is a multi art form!
 We can craft it, sew it, knit it, crochet it, draw it, paint it, nearly everything!
-I love the idea of putting a sense of fashion beauty on cakes.
+We love the idea of putting a sense of fashion beauty on cakes.
 Fashion is a source of limitless inspirations; but how to turn fashion designs into your own edible creations?
-Below are some of my tips:
+Below are some of our tips:

 1. Get inspired:

-Sometimes I spend hours browsing famous names for images of their latest collections: Dolce& Gabbana, Ralph & Russo; Zuhair Murrad, Giambattista Valli, Alexander Mc Queen are some of my top favourites because of their very fine patterns and designs which are so transferable into cake details.
+Sometimes Jessica spends hours browsing famous names for images of their latest collections: Dolce& Gabbana, Ralph & Russo; Zuhair Murrad, Giambattista Valli, Alexander Mc Queen are some of her top favourites because of their very fine patterns and designs which are so transferable into cake details.

 2. Combine different designs under the same theme/trend

 It’s unnecessary to turn everything you see on a single design into a cake.
 Incorporate various elements from different gowns, bags or shoes under a logical theme that interests you!
-For the Ralph&Russo Wedding Cake that I made last year for an American Cake Decorating feature, I decided to combine 3 different designs which I thought would go perfectly together in their colors, romance and harmony in shapes into one.
+For the Ralph&Russo Wedding Cake that she made last year for an American Cake Decorating feature, she decided to combine 3 different designs which she thought would go perfectly together in their colors, romance and harmony in shapes into one.
 But be consistent!
 All the elements should match, either in color pallette or theme logic.

 The cake canvas was inspired by the pastel lavender grey that appeared in 2 of the 3 designs; and the rosette, swirls and ruffles were formed bringing blush pink, elegance and femininity together.